openmultiplayer/web/frontend/docs/scripting/functions/NPC_GetVehicle.md

 ## Returns

-Returns the vehicle ID the NPC is in, or 0 if not in any vehicle.
+Returns the vehicle ID the NPC is in, or INVALID_VEHICLE_ID if not in any vehicle.

 ## Examples